Proof of Stasinski and Voll's Hyperoctahedral Group Conjecture: Introduction

+In \cite[Theorem 2]{stasinski}, Theorem ~\ref{result} was proved in the following special cases: $I = \{0\}, I = [n-1]_0,$ and all elements of $I\cup \{n\}$ are even.
+The remainder of the paper presents a proof that holds for any $I \subset [n-1]_0$.
+The proof proceeds by induction on $n.$ We first demonstrate a recursive relation for the polynomials $f_{n,I}(X)$, and then show that this same recursion applies to the expression $\sum_{w \in B_n^{I^c}} (-1)^{l(w)}X^{L(w)}.$ A type-A analog of Theorem ~\ref{result}, where the sum is taken over elements of $S_n^{I^c}$ instead of $B_n^{I^c}$, can be found in \cite[Conjecture C]{klopsch}.

+When this paper was in the final stages of preparation for submission, we learned that \cite[Conjecture C]{klopsch} and \cite[Conjecture 1]{stasinski} had recently been independently proven in a different way by Brenti and Carnevale \cite[Theorems 4.2 and 5.4]{brenti-carnevale}.
+Their proof uses induction together with the additional technique of ``shifting and compressing,'' as described in \cite[Section 3]{brenti-carnevale}.

+We now give an overview of our strategy for proving Theorem ~\ref{result}.
+To start, we show the polynomials $f_{n,I}(X)$ satisfy a certain recurrence relation.
+The remainder of the paper is devoted to showing the left hand side of ~\eqref{equation:result} satisfies the same recurrence relation.
+In order to show this, we reduce the support of the left hand side to certain ``initially uncancelled'' and ``finally uncancelled'' elements.
+To achieve this reduction, we introduce several involutions known as ``swaps'' which pair up permutations having opposite signs and the same value of $L$, so that their contributions to the left hand side of ~\eqref{equation:result} cancel.
+The initially uncancelled and finally uncancelled elements are characterized as those elements that have no swaps of certain types.
+We then show there is a bijection between certain initially uncancelled elements of $B_n^{I^c}$ and certain finally uncancelled elements of $B_{n-1}^{I^c}$, which is used to obtain the desired recurrence relation.

-The outline of the paper is as follows.
-First, in Section ~\ref{background}, we present background material, including the relevant previous partial progress toward the conjecture made in \cite{stasinski}.
-Then, in Section ~\ref{fni_recursion}, we give a recursion that the product form of the generating function satisfies.
-Next, in Section ~\ref{combinatorial_induction} we state Theorem ~\ref{induction_result}, which is our main result, and we show why this theorem implies Stasinski and Voll's conjecture.
-In Section ~\ref{swapping} we describe some crucial involutions which will allow us to restrict which elements we sum the generating function over.
-In Sections ~\ref{case_1},~\ref{case_2}, and ~\ref{case_3} we show why the first, second, and third parts of Theorem ~\ref{induction_result} hold.
-By far the most difficult is part 3, which will involve characterizing certain elements in $B_n,$ which we call ``initially uncanceled'' and ''finally uncanceled,'' and then describing a bijection between these two types of elements.
+The outline of this paper is as follows.
+In Section ~\ref{background}, we present background material, including the relevant previous partial progress toward the main result, Theorem ~\ref{result}.
+In Section ~\ref{fni_recursion}, we give a recursion that the $f_{n,I}$ satisfy.
+Next, in Section ~\ref{combinatorial_induction} we state Theorem ~\ref{induction_result}, and show how this implies Theorem ~\ref{result}.
+In Section ~\ref{swapping}, we describe some crucial involutions which allow us to restrict the set of elements over which the generating function is summed.
+In Sections ~\ref{case_1},~\ref{case_2}, and ~\ref{case_3}, we show why the Parts 1, 2, and 3 Theorem ~\ref{induction_result} hold.
+By far the most difficult is Part 3, which involves characterizing certain elements in $B_n,$ which we call ``initially uncancelled'' and ``finally uncancelled,'' and then describing a bijection between these two types of elements.
 Finally, in Section ~\ref{further_conjecture}, we state a further conjecture, which involves a generalization of the generating function to two variables.